ArthurMns/Dream-Journal-App/README.md

 # Structure and Architecture

-The application works on a system of Tabs to change page.
+The application works on a system of Tabs to change page, use the AsyncStorage to stock the dreams

-src/

-components/: Composants réutilisables utilisés dans l'application.

-screens/: Écrans de l'application, regroupés par fonctionnalité.

-controllers/: Gestionnaires de la logique métier de l'application, tels que l'accès à AsyncStorage.

-models/: Interfaces et modèles de données utilisés dans l'application.

-utils/: Fonctions utilitaires et outils pour l'application.

-L'architecture suit une approche basée sur les fonctionnalités, avec une séparation claire entre les composants visuels, la logique métier et les modèles de données.
-L'utilisation de AsyncStorage permet de stocker les données localement sur l'appareil de l'utilisateur.

 # Implemented features

-Ajout de rêve via un formulaire.

-Consultation de l'historique des rêves.

-Analyse sémantique des rêves à l'aide d'une API externe.
+- Adding a dream via a form (Title, description, luicid dream, nightmare).

+- Consult dream history.
+	- Search bar
+	- Delete a dream

+- Semantic analysis of dreams using the external API [MeaningCloud](https://www.meaningcloud.com/developer/apis).

+# Screenshots ennnnn